Shop the best early Black Friday furniture deals at Wayfair, Target, Macy's and West Elm

 What are the best Way Day 2022 deals?

-Some of the best deals we're expecting during this week's Wayfair sale are on furniture, bedding and kitchen essentials.
+Some of the best deals we're seeing during today's Wayfair sale are on furniture, bedding and kitchen essentials.
 If you need to stock up on home goods ahead of Thanksgiving, now's your change.
-Right now, you can already shop early Way Day 2022 markdowns in each of those categories.
+Right now, you can shop Way Day 2022 markdowns in each of those categories.

-When Way Day 2022 officially kicks off, you'll be able to tackle all your home improvement projects with markdowns of up to 80% anticipated on everything from countertop appliances and bedding to patio furniture and home décor.
+During the Way Day 2022 sale, you can tackle all your home improvement projects with markdowns of up to 80% anticipated on everything from countertop appliances and bedding to patio furniture and home décor.
 Plus, find similar savings at several other Reviewed-approved retailers, including Amazon and Target.

 What are the best early Black Friday furniture deals?